 The Health-Care Survivor’s Comment

-Curcumin has been an integral part of My Serrapeptase Adventure, which charts my own escape from the toxic cocktail of prescription medication and return to naturally sustained good health.
+Curcumin has been an integral part of My Serrapeptase Adventure, which charts my own escape from the toxic cocktail of prescription medication, and my return to naturally sustained good health.
 I have chosen to take Curcumin, rather than turmeric because the active curcuminoids represent a small proportion of the total amount of turmeric.
 Furthermore, turmeric offers poor levels of bioavailability, unless it is combined with substances, which enable better levels of absorption by the body.
 It is for this reason that I have chosen to take Curcumin and Serranol, which incorporate Phytosomes.

 Phytosomes are plant extracts bound to phosphatidylcholine (fos-fa-tidal-ko-leen), which is an essential component of human cells.
 Our bodies make phosphatidylcholine, but we can also get it from food and supplements.
 When taken orally, phosphatidylcholine is very well absorbed.
 To improve absorption, scientists found a way to attach Curcumin to phosphatidylcholine – the result is Curcumin When you take Curcumin your body readily absorbs the phosphatidylcholine and the Curcumin attached to it, resulting in more Curcumin reaching the cells that can benefit from it.